 An impairment loss in respect of goodwill is not reversed.
-For other assets, an impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss had been recognised.
+For other assets, impairment losses are reversed only to the extent that the assets' carrying amounts do not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss had been recognised.

-F.1.8.
+F.1.6.
 Leases

-At inception of a contract, the Group assesses whether the contract is, or contains, a lease based on whether the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+At the inception of a contract, the Group assesses whether a contract is or contains a lease.
+A contract is or contains a lease if it conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+To assess whether a contract conveys the right to control the use of an identified asset, the Group assesses whether: